-Drainage is to a private system.
-It is assumed that the system is registered with SEPA.
+Drainage is to a septic tank.
+It is assumed that the tank is registered with SEPA.
 The position regarding age, location, condition and maintenance history should be clarified.

-There is a right of access from the main road.
+The access road/path appears to be shared.
 The completing conveyancer should verify rights of access and liability in respect of future maintenance.